ropolomx/taxonomic_profiling_pipeline/README.md

 The following attributes can be changed/specified in the `config.yaml` file:
 - Input sample sheet file path
 - The directory to which output is written (default `results`)
 - The database used for Kraken classification
+- Flags to specify whether you want to keep certain intermediate/output files:
+    - Fastp processed read files - will likely be large and unneeded upon pipeline completion
+    - Bowtie2 processed read files - will likely be large and unneeded upon pipeline completion
+    - Kraken classification files - will likely be large and kraken reports are often sufficient
+    - Fastqc reports - not large, but multiqc report summarizes fastqc reports

 ## Introduction:
 ### Requirements: